Vertex Cover Reconfiguration and Beyond: Hardness Results

 \section{Hardness Results}

-In earlier work establishing the $\mathbf{W[1]}$-hardness of the {\sc VCR} problem parameterized by $\ell$ on general graphs, it was also shown that the problem becomes fixed-parameter tractable whenever $\ell = |S_R \cup T_A|$ \cite{MNRSS13}.
-When $|S_R \cup T_A| = n$, we know from Observation~\ref{touch-times} that $\ell \geq n$, since every vertex in $S_R \cup T_A$ must be touched at least once.
-Therefore, even though the problem is fixed-parameter tractable, any algorithm solving an instance of the {\sc VCR} problem where $|S_R \cup T_A| = \ell = n$ would run in time exponential in $n$.
-Moreover, Observation~\ref{obs-bipartite} implies that whenever $|S_R \cup T_A| = n$ the input graph must be bipartite.
-It is thus natural to ask about the complexity of the problem when $|S_R \cup T_A| = \ell < n$ and the input graph is restricted to be bipartite.
-Since the {\sc Vertex Cover} problem is known to be solvable in time polynomial in $n$ on bipartite graphs, our result is, to the best of our knowledge, the first example of a problem solvable in polynomial time whose reconfiguration version is $\mathbf{W[1]}$-hard.
+In earlier work establishing the \WO-hardness of the VCR problem parameterized by $\ell$ on general graphs, it was also shown that the problem becomes fixed-parameter tractable whenever $\ell = |S_R \cup T_A|$~\cite{MNRSS13} (as we know exactly which vertices have to be touched, it is only a question of finding the right order of additions and removals).
+When $|S_R \cup T_A| = n$, we know from Proposition~\ref{touch-times} that $\ell \geq n$, since every vertex in $S_R \cup T_A$ must be touched at least once.
+Moreover, Proposition~\ref{obs-bipartite} implies that whenever $|S_R \cup T_A| = n$, the input graph must be bipartite.
+It is thus natural to ask about the complexity of the problem when $\ell < n$ and the input graph is restricted to be bipartite.
+Since the {vertex cover} problem is known to be solvable in time polynomial in $n$ on bipartite graphs, our result is, to the best of our knowledge, the first example of a problem solvable in polynomial time whose reconfiguration version is \WO-hard.

-For a graph $G = (V, E)$, a {\em crown} is a pair $(W, H)$ satisfying the following properties: (i) $W \neq \emptyset$ is an independent set of $G$, (ii) $N_G(W) = H$, and (iii) there exists a matching in $G[W \cup H]$ which saturates $H$~\cite{ACFLSS09,CFJ04}. $H$ is called the {\em head} of the crown and the {\em width} of the crown is $|H|$.
-Crown structures have played a central role in the development of efficient kernelization algorithms for the {\sc Vertex Cover} problem~\cite{ACFLSS09,CFJ04}.
-We define the closely related notion of $(k, d)$-constrained crowns and show in the remainder of this section that the complexity of finding such structures in a bipartite graph is central for determining the complexity of the reconfiguration problem.
+For a graph $G$, a {crown} is a pair $(W, H)$ satisfying the following properties: (i) $W \neq \emptyset$ is an independent set of $G$; (ii) $N_G(W) = H$; and (iii) there exists a matching in $G[W \cup H]$ that saturates $H$~\cite{ACFLSS09,CFJ04}. $H$ is called the {head} of the crown, and the {width} of the crown is $|H|$.
+Crown structures have played a central role in the development of efficient kernelization algorithms for the {vertex cover} problem~\cite{ACFLSS09,CFJ04}.
+We define the closely-related notion of $(t,d)$-constrained crowns and show in the remainder of this section that the complexity of finding such structures in a bipartite graph is central for determining the complexity of the reconfiguration problem.

-For a graph $G = (V, E)$, we define a {\em $(k, d)$-constrained crown} as a pair $(W, H)$ satisfying all properties of a regular crown with the additional constraints that $|H| \leq k$ and $|W| - |H| \geq d \geq 0$.
-We are now ready to introduce the \textsc{$(k,d)$-Bipartite Constrained Crown} problem, or \textsc{$(k,d)$-BCC}, which is formally defined as follows:
+We define a {$(t,d)$-constrained crown} as a pair $(W, H)$ satisfying all properties of a regular crown with the additional constraints that $|H| \leq t$ and $|W| - |H| \geq d \geq 0$.
+We are now ready to introduce the {$(t,d)$-Bipartite Constrained Crown} problem, or $(t,d)$-BCC, which is formally defined as follows: